crossfidev/Plexus-Pool/docs/user/snapshots.rst

 process does the same checks, recomputing and checking all the hashes it encounters in the snapshot.

-To bootstrap a Tezos node from a file ``FILE.full`` to an empty Tezos node directory (running this command from an already synchronised node will not work), run:
+To bootstrap a mineplex node from a file ``FILE.full`` to an empty mineplex node directory (running this command from an already synchronised node will not work), run:

 .. code-block:: console

-   tezos-node snapshot import FILE.full --block <BLOCK_HASH>
+   mineplex-node snapshot import FILE.full --block <BLOCK_HASH>

 The ``--block <BLOCK_HASH>`` option argument aims to verify that the block contained in the snapshot is the one that you are expecting to